Physical Address

 To set boundaries with yourself you must first become aware of your values, needs, and limitations.
 You have to assess what matters most to you.
 Therefore, the first step to setting personal boundaries with yourself is understanding who you are and what you stand for.

-In your journal, write down how you feel in certain situations.
-Also, analyze what activities, people, and situations are draining you and then identify what contributed to you feeling this way.
+In your journal, write down what situations, people, or activities make you feel anxious, resentment, drained, overwhelmed, tired, etc. Then, identify what contributed to you feeling this way.

-For instance, you might be a person who struggles with going to bed on time which causes you to stay up late.
-As a result, you always feel tired and often wake up late.
-The main contributor to your sleeping issue might be that you don’t set a strict time to go to sleep and stay up late scrolling through Social Media.
+For instance, you might be a person who struggles with meeting your bedtime because you stay up late.
+As a result, you always feel tired and often wake up late in the mornings.
+The main contributor to your sleeping issue might be that you don’t set a strict time to go to sleep and rather stay up scrolling through Social Media.

 Now that you’ve identified your limitations, values, and needs, it’s time for you to start creating boundaries for yourself.
 It’s one thing to write your boundaries on paper but it’s another thing to establish them by taking action.
 When setting your boundaries you want to make sure they are clear, specific, and honor the standard you’ve set.
 Therefore, know what matters most to you and align them with your values.

-Incorporate your boundaries in areas where they are needed for instance your personal, work, or social life.
+Based on your values and needs acknowledge which personal boundaries you need to set and implement them in areas where they are needed for instance your personal life, work, or social life.

 Let’s continue with the example in the previous step.
 To implement sleep regulation boundaries in your personal life, you might create a bedtime and wake-up time frame(10 pm to 7 am).